aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/connected-endpoints.md

               # Custom structured config added under port_channel_interfaces.[name=<interface>] for eos_cli_config_gen.
               structured_config: <dict>

-            # Set to false to disable interface state and LLDP topology validation performed by the `eos_validate_state` role.
+            # Set to false to disable interface state and LLDP topology validation performed by the `anta_runner` role.
             validate_state: <bool>

-            # Set to false to disable the LLDP topology validation performed by the `eos_validate_state` role.
+            # Set to false to disable the LLDP topology validation performed by the `anta_runner` role.
             validate_lldp: <bool>

             # PREVIEW: This option is marked as "preview", meaning the data models or generated configuration can change at any time.